Rosemary Turkey Breast

 - With your fingers, carefully loosen the skin from both sides of turkey breast.
 Spread half of the garlic mixture over the meat under the skin.
 Smooth skin over meat and secure to underside of breast with toothpicks.
 Spread remaining garlic mixture over turkey skin.

 - Place turkey breast on a rack in a shallow roasting pan.
-Bake, uncovered, at 325° for 1-1/2 to 2 hours or until a thermometer reads 170°.
+Bake, uncovered, at 325° until a thermometer reads 170°, 1-1/2 to 2 hours.
 Let stand for 15 minutes before slicing.
 Discard toothpicks.
-Yield: 15 servings.

 This was wonderful.
 Very moist, and very garlicky.
 I would love to make it again!